Viable pasture and cropping agronomic packages for mildly/periodically saline land

-Currently within the Shires of Morawa, Perenjori and Dalwallinu there is 190,000 ha of salt affected land with a further 530,000 ha seen as ‘at risk’ of salinisation in the next 10 years.
-This land is regarded as a poor option for grazing principally due to the high infestations of slender iceplant (Mesembryanthemum nodiflorum), which is highly toxic to stock and has resulted in many sheep deaths
+Within the shires of Morawa, Perenjori, and Dalwallinu, there is currently 190,000 hectare of salt affected land, with a further 530,000 hectare considered 'at risk' of salinification in the next ten years.
+This land is regarded as a poor option for grazing, principally due to the high infestations of slenderleaf iceplants.
+These are highly toxic to stock and have caused considerable sheep deaths.

-These areas became rapidly colonised with iceplant and have since been considered unproductive saline land with limited grazing potential due to the iceplant monoculture.
-Iceplant is generally used as an indicator species of saline land and grows in thick matts that manage to out-compete most good pasture and other saltland species, allowing little else to grow.
-Iceplant is suspected of mobilising salts within the soil profile to the soil surface through its ability to take up and store salt.
-Very little is currently known about this weed.
+As a result, these areas are rapidly colonized by iceplants and rendered unproductive, unsuitable for grazing due to the monoculture of toxic plants.
+These out-compete most good pasture and other saltland species, allowing little else to grow.
+This species is suspected of mobilising salts within the soil profile to the surface, through its abiliy to uptake and store salts.

-- To investigate the ability of ice-plant to move salt from depth to the soil surface i.e.; tissue plant analysis.
+Investigating the ability of iceplants to draw salt from depth to surface soils (i.e. plant tissues analysis).

-- The development of benchmarks and diagnostic processes allowing landholders to undertake paddock based test to accurately determine the salinity status of a given area.
+Development of benchmarks and diagnostic processes allowing landholders to undertake paddock-based tests that accurately determine the salinity status of a given area.
 Benchmarks will be developed through field investigation of site salinity characteristics and stored in a database.

-- Research cultural or herbicidal control methods for the toxic exotic weed slender ice-plant.
+Research cultural or herbicidal control methods for the toxic exotic weed slenderleaf iceplant (M. nodiflorum).
 Develop complete weed control packages that include saltland species on current herbicide registrations.

-- Trial / demonstration of existing soil ameliorant technologies such as gypsum application and, deep ripping to alleviate soil structure decline due to soil salinity and sodicity.
+Trial/demonstration of existing soil ameliorant technologies, such as gypsum application and deep ripping, to alleviate soil structure decline due to salinification and/or sodification.

-- Extend project information to growers in the aim of developing a more positive mind-set about how moderately affected saline land can be managed.
-This will be carried out through the provision of pamphlets, field days, articles in local newspapers etc. Published results will also be extended to the wider agricultural community through the support that has been shown by the various grower and NRM groups.
+Extend project information to growers in the aim of developing a more positive mindset about how moderately affected saline land can be managed.
+This will be carried out through the provision of pamphlets, field days, articles in local newspapers, and other methods.
+Published results will also be extended to the wider agricultural community through the support that has been shown by the various grower and NRM groups.